Our history Our future

 In 1988, Kildonan Presbyterian Church completed and moved into their new building that was located north of the building.
 At that time, the members of the church decided to re-name themselves Kildonan Community Church to better reflect their desires to be more community focused in their mission and support.

-Today, Kildonan Community Church continues on with wishes of the previous generations by focusing, once again, at their involvement in the community in which they find themselves.
+Today, Kildonan Community Church continues on with mission of the previous generations by focusing, once again, at their involvement in the community in which they find themselves.
+We celebrate as a community in worship of our most amazing God who came to us in the person of Jesus.
+We also gather a community of faith in special events throughout the year.

 St. Francis of Assisi once said, "Preach the Gospel; use words when necessary."
 Our actions speak much louder than our words do.
 As a community of faith, we take the words of Jesus seriously when he gave us the Great Commandment (to love God and to love our neighbours), and the Great Commission (Go out into the world and 'preach the Gospel').
 As a community of faith, this is our starting point and foundation of our ministry. to our community.
 We understand that this initiative looks much different today than it did in previous generations.
 Everything has changed these past decades.
 The church too, must change.